Create a Podcast RSS Feed Free in 2026

 Show Details & Cover Art

-Replace “My Awesome Show” with your title.
+Replace “My Awesome Show” with your actual title.

 Critical Check: For the “Cover Art URL,” you need a direct link to a JPG file.
 Apple requires this to be between 1400×1400 and 3000x3000px.
 Use our Cover Art Checker first to ensure it’s valid.